Django model fields designed to more precisely and semantically define data types.

 This option is mutually exclusive with auto_now.

 Like its parent DateTimeField, the TimestampField’s options auto_now, auto_now_add, and auto_now_update will forcibly overwrite any manually-set model field attribute values when enabled and when their conditions are triggered.
+The value will be the Django ORM database function Now() rather than a datetime instance since the value will have been generated by the database server and must therefore be retrieved with a separate query.

 A timestamp is well-suited to record system and database record metadata such as record insert and update times.
 Due to the database data type features, it is also ideal when storing a fixed point in time, independent of time zone.
 Although the creation of the TimestampField was largely motivated by the need for an ORM abstraction for metadata fields, it can also be used just like its parent DateTimeField as long as one understands the data type’s different advantages and limitations.